AdiRishi/turborepo-remote-cache-cloudflare/README.md

 This project also supports one-click deploy via Cloudflare's deploy button.
 Use this option only if you already have a Cloudflare account and have used R2 buckets before.

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/AdiRishi/turborepo-remote-cache-cloudflare)

+> [!WARNING]
+> The deploy button workflow has some bug gotchas that may catch people new to Cloudflare's ecosystem off guard (see https://github.com/AdiRishi/turborepo-remote-cache-cloudflare/issues/258).
+It's recommended to use the CLI method if you're new to Cloudflare.

 ## ⚙️ Configuration